TheScientificTeen/Maxi-Code/README.md

 >>>This means that ; the code takes your phone number and generate a random **4 digit otp**.
 >>> So after entering your otp you can access the vaccine sheet .
 >>> But if You enter the **Wrong** otp it will show that the otp is incorrect.
->>> We did like this because we did not woant anyone to mess the dates and confuse the vaccine dates.
+>>> We did like this because we did not want anyone to mess the dates and confuse the vaccine dates.
+>>> This is also more secured

 ### Our second update
 **We have just kicked of on starting our power point presentation and our code is good progress**